Contents

 Important Matches / First Class Matches

-In 1988, The Association of Cricket Statisticians published a booklet entitled A Guide to Important Cricket Matches played in the British Isles 1709-1863.
-The aim of this publication was to provide a definitive list all matches of historic significance which had taken place before 1864.
-The significance 1864 was that the general consensus of statisticians agreed with Roy Webber who argued that the majority of matches prior to that year (i.e., the year in which overarm bowling was legalised) “cannot be regarded as first-class” and their records are useful only “for their historical associations”.
-Important Matches include those with more players than eleven a side but not single wicket matches.
-Later Bill Frindall proposed the introduction of roundarm bowling in 1815 as the appropriate date for the start of first class cricket and earned limited support.
-Of the matches listed, 845 took place before 1800.
+In 1988, the Association of Cricket Statisticians (ASC) published a booklet entitled A Guide to Important Cricket Matches played in the British Isles 1709-1863.
+This publication aimed to provide a definitive list of all matches of historic significance which had taken place before 1864.
+The significance 1864 was that the consensus of statisticians agreed with Roy Webber, who argued that the majority of matches before that year (i.e. the year in which overarm bowling was legalised) “cannot be regarded as first-class” and their records are useful only “for their historical associations”, whatever that means.
+My understanding is that the word important was only meant to be an ordinary adjective but has since become capitalised as conferring particular status on matches included in the listing.
+Rightly or wrongly, I have carried this on.
+Such matches include those with more players than eleven a side, but not single-wicket matches.
+Later, Bill Frindall proposed the introduction of roundarm bowling in 1815 as the appropriate date for the start of first-class cricket and earned limited support.

 Single / Double wicket matches